MeravC/my-chat/README.md

 ## Program Description
-Use web sockets (socket.io) for the messages between server and clients.
+Use web sockets (socket.io) for the messages between server and clients.<br />
-The first page (index) will display a start window with a place to enter a username.
+The first page (index) will display a start window with a place to enter a username.<br />
 The second page is the chat with a list of members on the left side.

 ## Future Thoughts
--add rooms.
+-add rooms.<br />
--add private chat (one-on-one).
+-add private chat (one-on-one).<br />
--add an option to send files, emojis.
+-add an option to send files, emojis.<br />

 ## Install